Tuition Remission, COBRA, EOB, R&C FAQs

 You, your spouse, or your registered domestic partner, and your dependent children may use Tuition Remission for eligible degree programs at NYU.

-Tuition Remission is not available for courses in the School of Law, School of Medicine, Post Graduate Medical School, Stern School of Business (except the Langone part time MBA program which is available to employees but not spouses, registered Domestic Partners, dependent children and retirees), or for certain courses in the School of Continuing and Professional Studies (SCPS).
+Tuition Remission is not available for courses in the School of Law, School of Medicine, Post Graduate Medical School, Stern School of Business (except the Langone part time MBA program which is available to employees but not spouses, registered Domestic Partners, dependent children and retirees), or for certain courses in the School of Professional Studies (SPS).
 Tuition Remission is not available at the College of Dentistry, except for the AAS in Dental Hygiene, BS in Dental Health Education, MS in Biomaterials, MS in Clinical Research, and MS in Bio/Oral Bio Programs.

 Whether the Tuition Remission benefit is taxable is based upon the Program in which you or your eligible family member is enrolled, according to IRS regulations.